-Personal & Commercial Banking competes with other Schedule 1 banks, independent trust companies, foreign banks, credit unions, caisses populaires, auto financing companies, as well as emerging entrants to the financial services industry, in Canada; other banks, emerging digital banks, trust companies and investment management companies serving retail and corporate clients, as well as public institutions, in the Caribbean; and other Canadian banking institutions that have U.S.
+Personal Banking competes with other Schedule 1 banks, independent trust companies, foreign banks, credit unions, caises populaires and auto financing companies, as well as emerging entrants to the financial services industry, in Canada; other banks, emerging digital banks, trust companies and investment management companies serving retail and corporate clients, as well as public institutions, in the Caribbean; and other Canadian banking institutions that have U.S. operations, in the U.S.